Sancia of Majorca: Queen

-On numerous occasions, Sancha petitioned the Pope for the dissolution of her marriage, as she desired to become a nun.
+Regent and later life

 King Robert died on 20 January 1343, and Sancha became Queen Mother, Regent of the Kingdom and tutrix of her husband's granddaughter and successor, Joanna I. In his will dated four days before, on 16 January, Robert created a Council of Regency who would rule until Joanna's majority, who was fixed at the age of twenty-five.
 The Council was composed by Sancha, the Vice-Chancellor Philippe de Cabassoles, Bishop of Cavaillon, Fillipo di Sanginetto, Great Seneschal of Provence, and Admiral Giffredo di Marzano.
 When Petrarch arrived in Naples in September 1343 as an ambassador of Pope Clement VI, he discovered a Kingdom similar to "a ship that was directly to a sinking".
 He particularly put into question the work of Fra Roberto, whose real name was Roberto de Mileto.
 This little fat man, dressed in rags, still leaning on a cane and wearing a hat or head covering, it seemed like the height of abjection and is described as "a horrible animal with three legs".

-Later life

 Sancha supported her step-granddaughter in the first year of her reign against other factions.
 However, the ineffectiveness of the Council of Regency forced the Pope, in his capacity as Overlord, to impose his direct rule by sending a Legate, Cardinal Aimery de Châtelus.

 In the first anniversary of her husband's death (20 January 1344), and under the influence of her chaplains and confessors, Sancha formally renounced to the Regency and became a nun at the convent of Santa Maria della Croce in Naples, which was known as the place of the buried-alive (sepolte vive).
 She died there eighteen months later (28 July 1345), aged about 64.
 Initially was buried at Santa Maria della Croce, but later her remains where translated to Santa Chiara Basilica.